fenago/python-minicourses/MiniCourse_Weka/_Weka Machine Learning Mini-Course.md

 2. Load the data/diabetes.arff dataset.

-3. Click the “Select attributes” tab.
+3. Click the "Select attributes" tab.

-4. Click the “Choose” button in the “Attribute Evaluator” pane and select the “CorrelationAttributeEval”.
+4. Click the "Choose" button in the "Attribute Evaluator" pane and select the "CorrelationAttributeEval".

-    1. You will be presented with a dialog asking you to change to the “Ranker” search method, needed when using this feature selection method.
-Click the “Yes” button.
+    1. You will be presented with a dialog asking you to change to the "Ranker" search method, needed when using this feature selection method.
+Click the "Yes" button.

-5. Click the “Start” button to run the feature selection method.
+5. Click the "Start" button to run the feature selection method.

-Review the output in the “Attribute selection output” pane and note the correlation scores for each attribute, the larger numbers indicating the more relevant features.
+Review the output in the "Attribute selection output" pane and note the correlation scores for each attribute, the larger numbers indicating the more relevant features.